-Unpleasant situations may develop while boating.
-You should prepare yourself on how to cope with emergency situations should one materialize aboard your vessel or someone else's.
-Anticipate a game plan for specific situations such as fire, man overboard, collision, etc., to give you the confidence and ability necessary for an emergency; the key is to remain calm.
+While boating, unpleasant situations may develop.
+You should prepare yourself on how to cope with them whether they happen aboard your vessel or someone else's.
+Anticipate and game plan for specific situations such as fire, man overboard, collision, etc. to give you the confidence and ability necessary to handle an emergency.
+The key is to remain calm.
 For emergency procedures, see Section 4 in Sportfish, Cruisers, Yachts Owner's Manual.

-Rendering Assistance
+• Rendering Assistance

-The owner or operator of a vessel is required by law to render all practical or necessary assistance to any person or vessel affected by collision, accident, or casualty.
+The owner or operator of a vessel is required by law to render all practical or necessary assistance to any person or vessel affected by collision, accident or casualty.
 However, you are not required to endanger your vessel or passengers to render assistance.

-• Accident Reporting
+Accident Reporting